billyc/keyboard/docs/README.md

 |  `İ`  | `RIGHT-ALT` + `j` -- but also hold `SHIFT` for `İ`|
 |  `ö`  | `RIGHT-ALT` + `p` |
 |  `ü`  | `RIGHT-ALT` + `y` |

+**The Turkish `İ`**

+The Turkish `I` and `İ` are a bit strange since the English "i" is either dotted or not depending on whether it's lower or upper case.
+I've added two separate key mappings for the two Turkish versions of i, as that is how Turks think about them: they are different letters.
+What this means in practice is that you will only need the lowercase ı and the uppercase İ. They're on different keys.
+I thought about putting those on one key, but to a Turk that would be really weird.
+Let me know how this works for you.

 **Circumflex**